 Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric)

-The Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric) at Dartmouth Health provide advanced training in clinical neuropsychology.
+The Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric tracks) at Dartmouth Health provide advanced training in clinical neuropsychology.
 The training model and goals/objectives conform to the Houston Conference guidelines for specialty training in clinical neuropsychology, the APA Division 40 guidelines for postdoctoral training in neuropsychology, and the APPCN domains and standards.
 The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).

 View the Postdoctoral Fellowships in Clinical Neuropsychology Handbook (PDF)